betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 #### Information hiding and abstraction

 Information hiding and abstraction involves obscuring internal implementation details from the outside world.
 Instead, a contract or promise is provided that programmers can focus on instead.
 This strategy ensures that dependencies are not created on internal implementations of code.
-In theory, code can be removed and replaced without breaking code that uses it if the replacement code provides the same abstraction.
+In theory, code can be removed and replaced without breaking code that uses it if the replacement code honors the same "contract."

 For example, a driver need not understand how automotive braking systems work to stop a car.
 Behind the scenes, the braking system employs the pedal, a master cylinder, calipers or drums, brake shoes, rotors, motion sensors, computer chips, and in the case of hybrids, the engine itself.
 A significant amount of information is involved in braking in modern-day cars, and all of it is hidden from the driver.
 The brake pedal is the abstraction for the car's braking system.